-The U.S. Department of Agriculture has finalized the guidelines for its BioPreferred Voluntary Labeling Program, under which eligible manufacturers and distributors of domestic and imported biobased products can affix a USDA Certified Biobased Product label to the approved goods and related promotional materials.
+The U.S. Department of Agriculture has finalized the guidelines for its USDA BioPreferred® Program, under which eligible manufacturers and distributors of domestic and imported biobased products can use the USDA Certified Biobased Product label to the approved goods and related promotional materials.
 The label discloses the biobased content of the product, the packaging material, or both product and packaging as measured via ASTM D6866 testing.
 The final rule was first published in the Federal Register on January 20, 2011, and is effective February 22, 2011.

-The Voluntary Labeling Program only applies to commercial or industrial products (other than food or feed), intermediates, and feedstock that are partially or wholly composed of biological ingredients including renewable plant, animal, marine, or forestry materials.
+The BioPreferred Program only applies to commercial or industrial products (other than food, feed or fuel), intermediates, and feedstock that are partially or wholly composed of biological ingredients including renewable plant, animal, marine, or forestry materials.
 Motor vehicle fuels, heating oil, electricity produced from biomass, and mature market products are excluded.
-Mature market products, according the USDA, are goods that had a significant market share since 1972.
+Mature market products, according the USDA BioPreferred Program, are goods that had a significant market share since 1972.

-To receive USDA product certification, the biobased content of the product must meet the minimum biobased content requirements of its corresponding product category under the federal procurement preference program.
-Those that do not belong to any of the existing product categories under the federal procurement program must be 25 percent biobased unless the applicant applies for and receives an alternative minimum biobased content allowance.
+To receive USDA BioPreferred Program certification, the biobased content of the product must meet the minimum biobased content requirements of its corresponding product category under the federal procurement preference program.
+Those that do not belong to any of the existing product categories under the federal procurement program must be at least 25 percent biobased unless the applicant applies for and receives an alternative minimum biobased content allowance.

 Products imported for sale in the U.S. must adhere to the same guidelines as U.S.-sourced biobased products to be certified.
-Distributors and manufacturers of biobased products certified in other countries still need to apply for USDA product certification.
+Distributors and manufacturers of biobased products certified in other countries still need to apply for USDA Certified Biobased Product label.

-The USDA certification remains valid as long as the product is manufactured and marketed in accordance with the approved application and it continues to meet the minimum biobased content requirement.
+Certification under the Program remains valid as long as the product is manufactured and marketed in accordance with the approved application and it continues to meet the minimum biobased content requirement.
 If a product is reformulated, its biobased content must meet the minimum biobased content required for the certification to remain valid.
-In the event that the USDA revises the minimum biobased content requirement for a product category, the approved product must meet the new minimum requirement to keep the certification valid.
+In the event that the USDA BioPreferred Program revises the minimum biobased content requirement for a product category, the approved product must meet the new minimum requirement to keep the certification valid.

-Applicants under the Voluntary Labeling Program are required to provide supporting documentation of their biobased claims.
-ASTM D6866 test results from an ISO 9001 or ISO/IEC 17025:2005 accredited lab are required.
-According to the USDA, ASTM D6866 biobased testing must be performed by ISO 9001 conformant testing facilities to ensure that the products using the label meet the high standards of the program.
+Applicants under the BioPreferred Program are required to provide supporting documentation of their biobased claims.
+ASTM D6866 test results from an ISO/IEC 17025:2017-accredited lab are required.
+According to the Program, ASTM D6866 biobased testing must be performed by ISO 9001 conformant testing facilities to ensure that the products using the label meet the high standards of the program.

-The USDA will conduct occasional random ASTM D6866 testing of certified products to ensure compliance of the minimum biobased content reported in the approved application.
+The USDA BioPreferred Program will conduct occasional random ASTM D6866 testing of certified products to ensure compliance of the minimum biobased content reported in the approved application.

-Sample images of the USDA label are found in the USDA BioPreferred website.
+Sample images of the label are found in the USDA BioPreferred Program website.

-ISO/IEC 17025:2005-accredited Beta Analytic serves the biobased industry by providing high-quality ASTM D6866 testing with turnaround times between three to five business days.
+ISO/IEC 17025:2017-accredited Beta Analytic serves the biobased industry by providing high-quality ASTM D6866 testing with turnaround times between 7 business days or less.
+A priority service is available for results required in 4 business days or less.
 The company recommends two analyses per material for better credibility and averaging when results are to be used for certification.
 For research and development purposes, one measurement is sufficient.

 Beta Analytic is not affiliated with the USDA BioPreferred Program.

-This entry was posted on Friday, January 21st, 2011 and is filed under Biobased Products .
+This entry was posted on Friday, January 21st, 2011 and is filed under Biobased Products, USDA Biopreferred Program .